tomasherceg/dotvvm-docs/Controls/businesspack/TreeView/sample4/sample.md

 > The `ItemKeyBinding` property is required when the control cannot compare the objects in the `DataSource` collection with the objects in the `SelectedValues`.
 If the `ItemValueBinding` is set and makes the `SelectedValues` collection use primitive types that can be compared, the `ItemKeyBinding` property is not needed.
 Similarly, if the `DataSource` collection contains only primitive values (`string`, `int` etc.), the `ItemKeyBinding` property is not necessary.

-Use the `ItemIsExpanded` binding to control whether nodes are collapsed or expanded.
+Use the `ItemIsExpandedBinding` binding to control whether nodes are collapsed or expanded.
 It may be useful in combination with the `LoadChildren` command.